cloudblog004/fantasticfoodies/content/en/posts/2574-how-to-prepare-speedy-oven-baked-chicken-wings.md

 ##### Steps to make Oven baked chicken wings:

 1. Pre-heat oven to 450.
-Rinse &amp; clean chicken with hot water and a splash of vinegar.
+Rinse & clean chicken with hot water and a splash of vinegar.
 Pat dry.
-1. Season chicken with Old Bay, garlic powder, salt, pepper &amp; one packet of sazon.
+1. Season chicken with Old Bay, garlic powder, salt, pepper & one packet of sazon.
 Mix together.
 1. Put s luttle bit of oil on the pan.
 For juicier chicken, cover pan with aluminum foil, for crispier chicken do not cover.
 Cook for about 50 minutes.
 Enjoy!
 1. Ready to serve and ENJOY!